 The Target Fish Community (TFC) effort illustrates what a river fish population should look like in southern New England rivers and represents a measurable goal for restoration efforts.

-While impairments to aquatic habits have been well documented in the state, the use of the TFC tool also allows resource managers to understand the effects impairments have on fish communities in major rivers and to prioritize restoration actions.
+While impairments to aquatic habits have been well documented in the state, the use of the TFC tool also allows resource managers to understand how these impairments affect fish communities in major rivers and helps prioritize restoration actions.

-From 2006 to 2008, Target Fish Communities were described for 16 major rivers in Massachusetts following a methodology first developed for the Charles, Housatonic and Quinebaug rivers.
-The current status of many of these rivers is also described.
+From 2006 to 2008, Target Fish Communities were described for 16 major rivers in Massachusetts following a methodology first developed for the Charles, Housatonic, and Quinebaug rivers.
+The status of many of these rivers at the time of reporting is also described.
 Sampling efforts to describe the current status of the remaining rivers is on-going.

-In April of 2009, the findings of this effort were published in a Technical Report.
-The report includes methods used in the effort, river conditions, river-specific results and conclusions.
-Though only a few hard copies are available, the Technical report report is .
+In April of 2009, the findings of this effort were published in a Target Fish Community report.
+The report includes methods used in the effort, river conditions, river-specific results and conclusions. .

 When combined with Statewide Fisheries Survey and Inventory, the Target Fish Community concept continues to illustrate that our river fish communities are being impacted by water quality and quantity issues and habitat alteration.

 People also viewed...

 Personalization is OFF.
 Your personal browsing history at Mass.gov is not visible because your personalization is turned off.
 To view your history, turn your personalization on.

 *Recommendations are based on site visitor traffic patterns and are not endorsements of that content.